SolidLabResearch/WhatsInAPod/content/0_abstract.md

 we contrast the existing and proposed interpretations in terms of how they support the Solid vision.
-We argue that the knowledge-centric interpretation improves pod access through different Web APIs that act as views in a database sense.
+We argue that the knowledge-centric interpretation can improve pod access through different Web APIs that act as views in a database sense.
 <!-- Findings     -->
 We show that our zoomed-out interpretation